 - Never reuse latex, nitrile, or other disposable gloves.

 - Wear appropriate face and eye protection when splashes, sprays, spatters, or droplets of blood or OPIM pose a hazard to eye nose, or mouth

-- Remove any contaminated garments (street clothes and/or PPE) immediately or as soon as feasible.
+- Remove any contaminated garments (street clothes and/or PPE) immediately or as

 - Decontamination must be performed with disinfectants registered for destruction of HBV, HCV, and HIV.

 - Equipment and surfaces must be clean and decontaminated after contact with blood or OPIM.